-From March 20th to June 12th and from September 4th to November 6th 2014
+From March the 19th to June the 18th and from September the 3rd to October the 29th 2015

-After a short break we are happy to once again be able to offer our riding week packages, which have become highly appreciated over the years.
+We are happy to offer our riding week packages, which have become highly appreciated over the years.
 We hope that you, like many others before you, may come and experience the unique combination of Icelandic horses, accommodation on a living Wine farm in Tuscany and “la bella vita italiana”!

 Our horses are safe and easy-going tölters with the right spirit and willingness, as perfect tour horses should be.
-As it's important for us to dedicate sufficient time to each rider and to provide a personal contact, we prefer to have small groups.
-If you are a group of 6-8 persons, we can offer exclusivity on that week.
+As it's important for us to dedicate sufficient time to each rider and to provide a personal contact, we prefer to have small groups with a maximum of 8 persons.

 We are pleased to propose weekly stays, from Thursday to Thursday, during which our guests will discover the hidden beauty of Tuscany on horseback.
 We are flexible, though, and the arrival and departure days can be changed for who wish so.
 It's also possible to add or remove tours to make your week fit your desires in the best way.

 If your group includes people who are not interested in riding, there are many walking trails around and near the farm.
 The closest golf course is only 20 kilometres away.
 Tuscany and the area around Voltrona, of course, have much more to offer than what is proposed in the programme and we are glad to give you suggestions on activities.